Paint.NET

 Note

 The New size shown at the top of the Resize dialog is the size of the uncompressed image.
-This is how much memory (RAM) it will require to edit the image in paint.net.
+This is how much memory (RAM) it will require to edit the image in Paint.NET.

 When the image is saved, a compression algorithm will reduce the image to a much smaller file size.